b1f6c1c4/git-fancy-push/README.md

 which git-fancy-push || export PATH="$HOME/.local/bin:$PATH"
 # Do the push!
 git fancy-push origin master
+## ...
+## Notice: Push successful! (to ...)
+## ...
 ```

 ## Usage

 The CLI is 100% compatible with that of `git push`.
 You just replace `git push` with `git fancy-push`.
+It will start running automatically once you encounter
+a "shallow update not allowed" problem.

 ## Dependency